Until about five years ago, cure was the forbidden word of the HIV world: No one said it out loud.

 Jerome and Dr. Hans-Peter Kiem, a stem cell transplant researcher in the Hutch’s Clinical Research Division and conference co-host, lead a team that is investigating using genetically modified stem cells to cure HIV.
 Their approach is based on the case that first prompted scientists to dare say cure out loud when it was reported in 2008—that of Timothy Ray Brown.

-Seattle-born Brown, now 48, was the keynote speaker last year at the Hutch’s first HIV cure conference.
+Seattle-born Brown, now 48, visited the Fred Hutch campus last year for a scientific forum and a public panel.
 Known in early reports as the Berlin patient, he was diagnosed with HIV in 1995 in Germany, where he was then living, and used antiretroviral therapy to control it.
 Then he developed acute myeloid leukemia and in 2007, needed a stem cell transplant, a procedure pioneered at the Hutch.